kelvah/uhc-portal/docs/code-guide.md

 We switched to [TanStack Query](https://tanstack.com/query/latest) for data-fetching and async state management.

+### Lodash

+Only use lodash when it's needed.
+Avoid it when it's possible to achieve the same result with plain TS/JS.
+A common example is `lodash/get`, you can replace it with optional chaining and nullish coalescing.

 ## Documenting

-Every UI component, representing a feature or a reusable UI block should be properly documented.
+Every UI component, representing a feature or a reusable UI block must be properly documented.
 This is crucial for many reasons:
 - Allow to easily discover what is already implemented without having to browse the entire application
-- Allow to discover all possible statuses a components could support, including error states, without having to resort to elaborate mocking
+- Allow to discover all possible statuses supported by a component, including error states, without having to resort to complex mocking
 - Clearly identify a component interface and its dependencies
 - Improve consistency across components solving similar problems
+- Share knowledge and avoid accidental single-point expertise

 We have [a Storybook instance](contributing.md#storybook) for this purpose.
 Every new component should be documented with a story.